doctrine/DoctrineModule/docs/EXTRAS_ORM.md

-# Extra goodies included with SpiffyDoctrine
+# Extra goodies included with DoctrineModule
 The items listed below are entirely optional and are intended to enhance ZF2/D2 integration.

 ## EntityExists and NoEntityExists Validators